A Rewriting System for the Assessment of XACML Policies Relationship: Introduction

-The rest of the paper is divided as follows.
-In Section \ref{relwork}, we discuss the related work regarding policies similarity.
-Section \ref{approach} is dedicated to the presentation of the proposed approach.
-In Section \ref{XACMLAnalysis}, we present the mapping of XACML policies into terms of a boolean ring.
-Section \ref{simalgo} is devoted to the presentation of the proposed similarity algorithm.
-In section \ref{exp}, we provide an experimental evaluation of the similarity algorithm.
-Some concluding remarks and future work are provided in Section \ref{conc}.
-All the details regarding SePL syntax and semantics are provided in the Appendix.
+The rest of the paper is organized as follows.
+An overview about XACML is provided in Section \ref{xacmloverview}.
+The background related to boolean rings, boolean algebra and rewriting systems is presented in Section \ref{BooleanAlgebra}.
+Section \ref{approach} is dedicated to the presentation of the proposed approach and the termination of the rewriting system.
+In section \ref{exp}, we provide an experimental evaluation of the proposed approach.
+In Section \ref{relwork}, we discuss the related work regarding policies relationship.
+Finally, some concluding remarks and future work are provided in Section \ref{conc}.